|Rural Energy for America Program (REAP) Loan Guarantees and Grants

 - Initial guarantee fee equal to 1% of the guaranteed amount.

 - There is a guarantee retention fee, currently 0.25 percent of the outstanding principal balance, paid annually.
 Loan interest rates are negotiated between the lender and borrower.

 The USDA recommends applicants contact their state Rural Development Energy Coordinator (listed below) before filling out any application materials.

-Applicants must be pre-registered with the System for Award Management (SAM) and also have a Data Universal Number System (DUNS) number (neither of these applications cost money, but they can take time).
+For grants, applicants must be pre-registered and have Unique Entity ID number.
+Neither of these applications cost money, but they can take time.